Mickey Goldmill: Rocky V

-Meredith reprises the role of Mickey Goldmill in the fifth installment, in a flashback to before Rocky's second fight with Apollo, where he gives Rocky one last motivational speech before the match.
-He also gives Rocky a cufflink that belonged to Rocky Marciano as a gesture of gratitude for giving him newfound purpose and promises he'll always be with him when he dies and, should Rocky get hurt, use his words to motivate himself to get back up.
+Mickey Goldmill reappears in the fifth installment, in a flashback to before Rocky's fight with Apollo, where he gives Rocky one last motivational speech before the match.
+He also gives Rocky a cufflink that belonged to Rocky Marciano as a gesture of gratitude for giving him newfound purpose, promises he'll always be with him after he dies and, should Rocky get hurt, to use his words to motivate himself to get back up.

-It is revealed that in his will, Mickey left his gym to Rocky's son, Robert Balboa Jr. When Rocky loses his fortune because of a tax discrepancy the gym remains the only asset they retain and, to earn income, Rocky opens the gym once again.
-Before this Rocky explores the abandoned gym and tearfully remembers Mickey's motivation speech feeling immense guilt to have lost everything he fought for feeling he let Mickey down.
-When Rocky gets into a street fight with his former protégé Tommy Gunn he hallucinates Mickey telling him to get up motivating Rocky to win the fight against Tommy.
-At the film's climax Rocky gives his son the same cufflink Mickey gave him.
+It is revealed that in his will, Mickey left his gym to Rocky's son, Robert Balboa Jr. When Rocky loses his fortune because of a tax discrepancy the gym remains the only asset he owns and, to earn income, Rocky opens the gym once again.

+When Rocky gets into a street fight with his former protégé Tommy Gunn, he hallucinates Mickey telling him to get up, motivating Rocky to win the fight against Tommy.
+At the film's climax Rocky gives Robert the same cufflink Mickey gave him.

 This was the last time Burgess Meredith appeared without the use of archival footage, as he died on September 9, 1997.